Dublin’s Bernard Shaw pub to close in October

 “Dublin is changing, we can all see and feel it but we are going nowhere & we won’t go down without a fight.
 We’ll start something else, somewhere else, plans are afoot, and keep fighting the good fight,” the owners added.

+Singer Hozier was among a large number of people who expressed sadness and anger at the news.
+Writing on Twitter, he said: “I’m sorry to read this.
+What is most special and unique about Dublin are Dubliners themselves, and spaces like this where culture and community is fostered & grows.
+Without interesting places like these the city loses its heartbeat.”

+A spokesperson for the owners said they would not be commenting tonight beyond the Facebook statement.

-The Bernard Shaw, in a pub formerly known as Bambrick’s, is controlled by Bodytonic which also runs the the Back Page in Phibsborough and the Square Ball in Dublin 2, amongst other venues.
+The Bernard Shaw, in a pub formerly known as Bambrick’s, is controlled by Bodytonic which also runs the the Back Page in Phibsborough and the Square Ball in Dublin 2, among other venues.